Posted on behalf of Stephens, Anderson & Cummings on Oct 20, 2016 in Product Liability

 Two of these lawsuits were resolved earlier this year, with plaintiffs in one case being awarded $72 million in damages and plaintiffs in the other case being awarded $55 million.
 Earlier this month, the $55 million award was upheld despite appeals from Johnson & Johnson.

-If you or a loved one contracted ovarian cancer after using a talcum powder product, you may have legal options.
+If you or a loved one contracted ovarian cancer after using a talcum powder product, a licensed Fort Worth injury attorney can help to determine if you have legal recourse available.
 Contact the talcum powder lawyers at Stephens Anderson & Cummings for a free legal consultation.

 Call us today at (877) 920-9009 or chat live with a representative.